 Addiction and dependence on drugs are nothing new, and addictive personalities understand the consequences of their habit.
 It leads to illness, premature death, and health expenses.
 Addiction to nicotine is a massive problem, and the difficulty of shaking the habit is known to millions of people.
 A dependence on a drug can lead a person to all sorts of immoral behavior, and the loss of self-respect is inevitable when an individual will do almost anything to obtain their habit.
 There are all types of addiction from drug and alcohol abuse, sex, gambling, work, internet use, compulsive eating.
-Most of us have experienced some kind of addiction in our life, and everybody seems to be seeking some form of Neptune.
-Sometimes the reality of our life becomes unbearable and we have nowhere else to turn.
+Most of us have experienced some kind of addiction in our lives, and everybody seems to be seeking some form of Neptune (the ruler of addictive substances).
+Sometimes the reality of our lives becomes unbearable and we have nowhere else to turn.
 We shut the world out and follow blindly that which we think we need, but we can be led down a path of self-destruction.

-Addiction falls under the rulership of Neptune and many of the behaviors associated with addictive behavior echo this planet’s characteristics of escapism, deception, altered sense reality, and the ability to disappear into a different world altogether.
-Neptune is the planet that can slip into uncharted depths.
-It’s also the planet of disintegration.
-A lot of Neptune people are highly creative, but if the destructive pull is too strong – addictive types dangerously slip.
-Many Neptune types will fall chasing the next high and seeking oblivion through substances for the illusory sense of oneness.
-Ultimately this leads to a wasted life with close family wondering what happened?
-Where did it all go wrong?
-How did they get so wasted?
+Addiction falls under the rulership of Neptune and many of the behaviors associated with addictive behavior echo this planet’s characteristics of escapism, deception, altered loss of the sense of reality, and the ability to disappear into a different world altogether.
+Neptune is the planet that can slip into uncharted depths, but it also the planet of disintegration.
+If the destructive pull is too strong – addictive types dangerously slip, and many Neptunianswill chases the next high and seek oblivion through something for the illusory sense of oneness.
+Sadly it leads to many wasted lives rather than any kind of reunion with the divine.
 Some astrologers refer to the 12th house (Neptune’s house) as the dustbin of the zodiac.
-Herein lies all the wasted potential of people whose lives have gone horribly wrong.
-The tramps, heroin users, discarded and unwanted in society, all residing in the twelfth house of “self-undoing”.
+Herein lies all the wasted potential of people whose lives have gone horribly wrong: the tramps, heroin users, discarded and unwanted in society, all residing in the house of “self-undoing.”